folio-org/stripes-connect/doc/thinking-in-stripes.md

 (This manifest declares a single resource, called `user`, which is connected to an Okapi service at a path that depends on the `userid` part of the path in the UI's URL.)

 The manifest is constant, immutable, and identical across all instances of a class -- something that is conventionally indicated in code by freezing the object with `Object.freeze()`.
-It can best be thought of as constituting a set of instructions for transforming local state into remote operations.
+It can be thought of as constituting a set of instructions for transforming local state into remote operations.

 ### Modifying local state